 The Center for Natural Lands Management (CNLM) is a nonprofit 501(3)(c) organization, created in 1990, whose mission is the perpetual stewardship of natural and created conservation lands, sensitive species, and their resident ecosystems.
 Central to CNLM's mission and fundamental to its success are the principles of rigorous cost estimation for managing conservation areas in perpetuity and application of appropriate scientific information for conservation and restoration.
-Most of CNLM's stewardship activity, based on the higher number and area of preserves, is currently in California.
-CNLM also owns and manages a portfolio of preserves in Washington state and manages one conservation easement in Oregon.
+CNLM staff developed the iconic "PAR" software and made it available (now through subscription to the app) to the conservation community to assist with determination of perpetual stewardship costs.
+Financial support for CNLM's conservation activities is primarily acquired from earnings on investments (endowments) that are professionally managed.
+Conservation properties are typically acquired through mitigation processes-as such the properties have been well vetted for conservation value and are accompanied by perpetual stewardship funding.
+In addition to its fee title properties, CNLM monitors and defends conservation easements it has been granted over many properties and works collaboratively with natural resource regulatory agencies to protect and maintain conservation values.

 CNLM is culturally significant in its focus on rare and vulnerable species, small populations, and sensitive habitats.
 Such responsibilities require stewardship staff with a strong background in natural sciences, the ability to apply principles from conservation biology with experienced discretion, and a passion for contributing to conservation success through long term, on-the-ground, management.
 To fulfill its conservation mission, CNLM has a well-established practice of selecting for and investing in excellent staff.
-In California, because of the geographic distribution of its preserves, staff are widely distributed, and business is conducted with a virtual office model.
-Most staff, including most senior staff, maintain home offices and communication is more often by phone and email than by in-person meetings.
-CNLM maintains a small administrative office in southern California.